All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 No. The active ingredient is the same, so the side effect profile is identical.
 Any differences you read about online are anecdotal and likely reflect individual variation rather than a real difference between formulations.

-What if I cannot tolerate any dose?
+What if I can't tolerate any dose?

 Can side effects cause dehydration?

 Yes.
 Vomiting and diarrhea can both lead to dehydration, which is the most common pathway to serious complications like kidney injury.
-If you are unable to keep fluids down for 24 hours, contact your physician or seek urgent care.
+If you're unable to keep fluids down for 24 hours, contact your physician or seek urgent care.
 Prevention is straightforward: aim for 80 or more ounces of water daily.

 Do side effects mean the medication is working?